odolbeau/odolbeau.github.com/_posts/2014-07-18-when-monolog-meet-elk.md

 which defined a standard `PSR\Log\LoggerInterface` (used by Monolog obviously).
 But did you read the ["Context" section](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md#13-context) ?
-Did you notice thaht all methods defined in the interface take an `$context` array as second argument ?
+Did you notice that all methods defined in the interface take an `$context` array as second argument ?
 Do you use it ?
 No ?
 You have to !

 This context is the best way to provide more information with your log.
 You can